vqnguyenmcg/final_project/README.md

 -----

 ### Resources
-Your repository should include the following:
+This repository includes the following:

 - Python script for your analysis: pscript.py
 - Results figure/saved file: